slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"If you think you’re too small to make an impact, try to go to bed with a mosquito in the room."
 -- Dalai Lama*

+> *"Those who know do.
+Those that understand teach."
+-- Aristotle*

+> *"I was always ready to share, but before external success, nobody cared to listen."
+-- Naval Ravikant*

 ### How to mentor your kids?

 > *"If you want your children to be intelligent, read them fairy tales.
 If you want them to be more intelligent, read them more fairy tales."